grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### [rust-faust](https://github.com/Frando/rust-faust)

 A better integration of Faust for Rust.
-It allows to build the DSPs via build.rs and has some abstractions to make it much easier to work with params and meta of the dsps
+It allows to build the DSPs via build.rs and has some abstractions to make it much easier to work with params and meta of the DSPs.

 #### [Faust egui](https://github.com/plule/faust-egui)